VenturianTome/VenturianTome/src/chapter_1.md

 - [The Characters](chapter_4.html)
 - [The Videos]()

+## All The Videos!!
+- I made a playlist containing ALL of VenturianTale's uploads \(yes, even from way back in 2013) and you can watch it [here](https://www.youtube.com/playlist?list=PLwljWXtmIKiR6RCrbGztF5LhGXAEF7pX_) if you want

 > **NOTE:** This site is always updating when a new video comes out, so it is currently incomplete.
 Feel free to help an admin out by contacting them with more information and please be patient until it is completed.
 Thank you!